 Skip to main content

 Raydium runs an active bug-bounty program covering only the on-chain program code — the Solana smart contracts at the program IDs listed in reference/program-addresses.
-Payouts scale with severity and economic impact, reaching up to $500,000 at the top of the critical tier.The SDK, REST APIs, and frontend (raydium.io) are not part of the bounty.
+The program has been live on Immunefi since 25 April 2023.
+Payouts scale with severity and economic impact, reaching up to $505,000 at the top of the critical tier.The SDK, REST APIs, and frontend (raydium.io) are not part of the bounty.
 Issues there do not pay out, but reports are still welcome — see Non-bounty reports (SDK / API / UI) below for the contact path.This page is the source of truth for what the bounty covers, how to report, and what to expect from the response process.

 Scope